 Provided that the forms you use have the same information as on Form G, these forms are acceptable.
 If your form does not have the declaration on it, please add it to your forms or attach a copy of Form G with the declaration signed by both the driver and the circulation manager.
 It is important that the declaration is signed by both parties in order to verify that all returns have been counted.

 12We are a paid-circulation paper.
 Do we need to fill out Form G?

 No. Because Form G is only mandatory for all publications with controlled circulation and distribute by carriers, dealers and distributors.

-A: No. Spot audits are selected at random, with the expectation that each member will be subject to a spot audit at least once.
-One of the goals of the spot audit is to provide on-site guidance aimed at helping the member comply with the current CMCA policies and practices.
+No. Spot audits are selected at random, with the expectation that each member will be subject to a spot audit at least once.
+One of the goals of the spot audit is to provide on-site guidance aimed at helping the member comply with CMCA policies and practices.

-Q: I haven’t been selected for a spot audit, but I’d like to be prepared just in case.
+3How do I prepare for an on-site audit?
 What can I do on an ongoing basis to ensure the process goes smoothly?